CDCgov/phdi/.github/ISSUE_TEMPLATE/08_streamline_ecr_design.md

 ---
-name: SeCRET RDC
+name: Streamline eCR RDC
-about: A research, design, or content task for the SeCRET team
+about: A research, design, or content task for the Streamline eCR team
 title: ''
 labels: "Streamline eCR"
 assignees: ''